uclapi/uclapi/README.md

 ```

 ## Running the API Locally
-Running the API locally requires two shells open: one for Fake Shibboleth and one for the API
+Running the API locally requires two shells open: one for Fake Shibboleth and one for the API.
+**Note that API requests can only ever work if you are within the UCL network and have database access credentials.**

 ### Start Dependencies
 1. Ensure Postgres is running